Everything You Need to Know About Smoking & Cannabis in Reykjavík

 You might be interested to know that Iceland is the nation with the fewest smokers.
 Statistics show that less than 15% of Icelanders consider themselves to be daily smokers.
 A further 7% stated that they smoke on occasion only.
-Iceland is similar to many other countries where a better lifestyle has affected peoples’ choice to not smoke, and the availability of vaping is giving Icelanders an alternative way to enjoy a similar act to smoking.
+Iceland is similar to many other countries where a better lifestyle has affected individuals’ choice to not smoke, and the availability of vaping is giving Icelanders an alternative way to enjoy a similar act to smoking.

 Smoking Laws in Iceland

 Smoking cigarettes is legal in Iceland.
-However, there are several laws concerning where people can smoke cigarettes which came into effect in June 2007.
+However, there are several laws concerning where people can smoke cigarettes, which came into effect in June 2007.
 Like many countries, in Iceland, it is no longer legal to smoke inside any public buildings.
 This includes offices, shops, restaurants, bars, schools (including the grounds outdoors), and other similar buildings – basically anywhere that is not in the comfort of someone’s private home and where you may expose others to the effects of second-hand smoke.

 Purchasing Cigarettes in Iceland & Prices